Robin Gibson Award for Enduring Architecture: 2024 Award

 The 2024 Award was presented to the C House by Donovan Hill, commissioned in 1992 and completed in 1998.
-The residential house is located in Cooparoo, Brisbane.
+The residential house is located in Coorparoo, Brisbane.
 In October 2024, the C House was awarded the National Award for Enduring Architecture, with the jury citation describing the design as "Internationally recognised as one of the most influential houses of the 20th century, the C House’s impact on architectural discourse and practice cannot be overstated.
 The C House embodies Donovan Hill’s pioneering exploration of the outdoor room typology, a concept that continues to be redeployed by architects throughout the country...".